 The best way to accurately measure your pet's temperature and determine whether your cat has a fever is to use a pediatric rectal thermometer.
 Apply petroleum jelly to the thermometer to lubricate it, then gently insert it.
 It's important not to go too far as it could damage your cat's delicate rectal tissue.
 You may need someone to help you calmly restrain your cat while you insert the thermometer.
 Leave the thermometer in place for at least two minutes to get a correct reading.

-If you think that your cat may have a fever but you are uncomfortable taking their temperature, contact your veterinarian right away to book an examination.
+If you think that your cat may have a fever but you are uncomfortable taking their temperature, contact your veterinarian right away for an examination.
 Your vet will be able to quickly assess your kitty's temperature and overall state of health.

 Causes of Fever in Cats